-125 TYPOGRAPHY
+125 TYPOGRAPHY 3 UNITS

-Prerequisite: GD 105, ART 120 with a grade of "C" or better Corequisite: None
+Prerequisite: GD 105, ART 120 with a grade of "C" or better

-Recommended Preparation: GD 110 2 hours lecture, 4 hours laboratory
+Recommended Preparation: GD 110

 Explores the fundamental nature of typography as a reflection of society.
 Letters and numbers are examined as art forms and as carriers of language and ideas.
 Technical aspects of typography will be considered including function and production.
 Design letter forms using both traditional and digital processes with an emphasis on developing a professional portfolio.